kerimoyle/libcellml-tutorials/tutorials/combine2020/createPotassiumChannelModel.rst

 This means we can introduce the voltage dependence for the alpha and beta, and using a specified initial value for the gate's status.
 Note that the variable "n" in the nGateEquations is equivalent to the generic gate's variable "X".

+.. container::shortlist

 Imports require three things:

     - A destination for the imported item.
     This could be a :code:`Component` or :code:`Units` item.
     - A model to import for the imported item from.
     This is stored in an :code:`ImportSource` item containing the URL of the model to read.
     - The name of the item to import.
     This is called the "import reference" and is stored by the destination :code:`Component` or :code:`Units` item.

 .. container:: useful